maslovw/SDND/T2.Sensor_fusion_localization_and_control/CarND-MPC-Project/README.md

 The [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) is an advanced control technique for complex control problems.
-MPC is an optmization problem to find the best set of control inputs that minimizes the cost functions based on the prediction (dynamical) model.

 ### Prediction Horizon

-Prediction Horizon is relatively short time duration over which future predictions are made.
+Prediction Horizon is a relatively short time span, over which future predictions are made.
 It comprehend the number of timesteps `N` in the horizon and the time elapse of each timestep `dt`.

 The number `N` also determines the number of variables optmized by the controller.